 The signature strengths of the department remain in the classical and medieval periods of Islam—in classical Arabic literature and language, Islamic studies, Islamic philosophical and religious thought, and intellectual history.
 The thriving Arabic language program with its focus on modern standard Arabic and courses offered in the department on the history and politics of the modern Middle East add a vital and critical modern dimension to the traditional departmental areas of strength.
 Recently, our temporal reach has extended to include the ancient Near East as well.
 The successful application for a Title VI grant in 2010 has allowed for the establishment of the Center for the Study of the Middle East (CSME), and made coveted FLAS grants available to us, which now enable us to recruit some of the best and brightest graduate students in the nation.
 All of these recent developments are among the most auspicious indices pointing to the expansion and reinvigoration of the department.

 This exceptional growth trajectory for NELC continues unabated, despite the difficult financial climate.
 In Fall 2013, our enrollments in Arabic language classes are very healthy—almost 200 students are currently enrolled in all levels of Arabic up to the fourth year, as well as in courses on Arabic grammar and multimedia Arabic.
-We have over 75 undergraduate NELC majors and 71 graduate students in the Masters and PhD programs.
+We have over 75 undergraduate NELC majors and over 90 graduate students in the Masters and PhD programs.
 These numbers are a testament to the overall strength of the department.
 Our full-time faculty is also growing in numbers—in the last five years we have hired two senior professors in Islamic Studies and Egyptology; and three new tenure-track faculty members in Arabic pedagogy, Israeli Studies, and medieval Jewish history.
-We also launched our joint MPA/MA degree with the School of Public and Environmental Affairs in Spring 2013.
+We also launched our joint MPA/MA degree with the School of Public and Environmental Affairs in Spring 2013 and added a new Master’s degree track in Egyptology in Spring 2014.
 We plan to set up similar programs with The Center for Constitutional Democracy at the Maurer School of Law, the Kelley School of Business, the School of Education, and other units in the near future.
 Such interdisciplinary joint-degree programs will offer our students enhanced academic and professional options in the near future and create important academic synergies on campus.

 The study of the Middle East and of Islam has never been more important and what we do together as a team of specialists on the Middle East has never been more relevant.
 The scholarly expertise of our faculty members is in great demand; a number of them are also public intellectuals who are often called upon to serve as consultants to governmental and non-governmental agencies, both at home and abroad.
 Our undergraduate majors and graduate students win prestigious scholarships and awards every year for their academic excellence.
 Our graduate students are also very active in presenting their research at various conferences and symposia.
 The department is also exceptionally fortunate in having a gifted and dedicated staff who keep the departmental office running seamlessly.